ga4gh/vrs/docs/source/terms_and_model.rst

     * `ensembl <https://registry.identifiers.org/registry/ensembl>`__
     * `vgnc <https://registry.identifiers.org/registry/vgnc>`__
     * `mgi <https://registry.identifiers.org/registry/mgi>`__
-* Implementations SHOULD prefer the `hgnc` namespace for Human variation in order to improve interoperability.
+* Implementations SHOULD prefer the `hgnc` namespace for human variation in order to improve interoperability.
 * Gene MAY be converted to :ref:`sequence-location` using external data.
 The source of such data and mechanism for implementation is